Xavier893/imy-design/Readme.md

 ```

 This will start the Nuxt development server.
 You can view the project in your browser by navigating to [http://localhost:3000](http://localhost:3000).

+### Note

+This will open the application on the Home Page.
+Please click on the login link provided in the home page to view Login/Registration.